aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 Also if XDebug was installed and configured for that version of the PHP interpreter, then the XDebug version will also be shown under the text box.

 Otherwise install and configure XDebug as outlined in the previous section.
-Once configured phpstorm should automatically detect it.
+Once configured PhpStorm should automatically detect it.

 Give this configuration a name (defaults to PHP) click OK which closes the `cli interpreters` dialog box and adds the interpreter configuration.

 This puts us back in the `Preferences` dialog where we should see the configured interpreter selected in the CLI interpreter drop down.

-Finally we need to configure the debugger server port that phpstorm runs to communicate with XDebug.
+Finally we need to configure the debugger server port that PhpStorm runs to communicate with XDebug.
 This must be exactly the same port number as the `xdebug.remote_port = 9001` setting specified in the php.ini file.

 > By default, Xdebug listens on port 9000 but php-fpm running on my machine uses that port number so I change it to 9001.